charly/nexter/README.md

 ## Rails Usage

 It helps you cycle consistentely through each record of any filtered collection instead of helplessly hit the back button of your browser to find the next item of your search.
-It plays well with gem which keeps the state of an `ActiveRelation like [siphon](https://github.com/charly/siphon), [ransack](https://github.com/activerecord-hackery/ransack), [has_scope](https://github.com/plataformatec/has_scope) & others.
+It plays well with gem which keeps the state of an `ActiveRelation` like [siphon](https://github.com/charly/siphon), [ransack](https://github.com/activerecord-hackery/ransack) & others.

-### New way (edge)
+### New way (bleeding edge)

-With the new view helper no need to inject previous/next in the ActiveRecord model.
+With the new view helper `nexter` no need to inject previous/next in the ActiveRecord model.
-However there's a few assumptions :

-1. the formobject responds to result and returns an activerelation (like ransack does)
+However there's an assumptions : the formobject responds to `result` and returns an activerelation (like ransack does)
-2. the formobject responds to params and returns those persisting the activerelation

 ```ruby
 class BookController